Menu

 There are three levels of sexual assault based on the degree of force used.

-Sexual Assault With a Weapon, threats to a third party or causing bodily harm: occurs if more than one person assaulted you during the incident or the person who assaulted you did one of the following things...
+Sexual Assault with a weapon, threats to a third party or causing bodily harm occurs if the person does any of the following in committing the offence:

-• threatened to harm someone else (a child or friend) if you did not consent
+• threatens to harm someone else, such as a child or friend, unless you consent

-Myth: If a partner or spouse forces sex on you it’s not sexual assault.
+Myth: If a partner or spouse forces sex on you, it is not sexual assault.

-Yes, it is a sexual assault.
+Fact: Yes, it is a sexual assault.
 The law applies to everyone including partners, spouses, people you are dating and people you have had consensual sex with before.
-In fact statistics indicate that most victims of sexual assault know the person.
+In fact, statistics show that most victims of sexual assault know the person.
 Sexual violence does not become permissible because the offender is a sexual intimate of the other person.
-This myth incorrectly assumes that a person’s right to withdraw consent is voided by the fact of a relationship.
+This myth incorrectly assumes that a person’s right to withdraw consent does not exist in a relationship.
 It also incorrectly assumes that a person may have sex whenever they want, whether their partner is willing or not.

 Your lack of consent does not have to be verbal.
 It may be expressed by words or your conduct.
 If you did not agree to it, it is sexual assault, even if you did not fight back.

-If you are not capable of giving consent, perhaps because you are unconscious (sleeping or passed out), it is sexual assault to engage in any sexual activity with you.
+You are not capable of giving consent if you are unconscious.
+For example, if you are sleeping or passed out, it is sexual assault to engage in any sexual activity with you.
+This also applies if you are intoxicated to the point of not being able to give consent.

 Myth: Someone who was drinking or drunk when sexually assaulted is at least partially to blame.

 Fact: Sexual assault survivors are never responsible for the attack.
-No matter how much alcohol was consumed responsibility lies with the perpetrator; the survivor is never responsible for the perpetrator’s behaviour.
-Alcohol may increase the risk of sexual assault, and may make someone incapable of giving consent or protecting themselves, but it is not the cause of the assault.
+No matter how much alcohol was consumed, the responsibility lies with the perpetrator.
+The survivor is never responsible for the perpetrator’s behaviour.
+Alcohol may increase the risk of sexual assault and may make someone unable to give consent or protect themselves, but it is not the cause of the assault.

 Q